Ravio1i/azure-devops-server-mcp/README.md

 ## Usage

-Once configured with Claude Code, you can use natural language to interact with your Azure DevOps Server:
+Once configured, you can use natural language to interact with your Azure DevOps Server:

 ### Team Projects